godotengine/godot-docs/tutorials/rendering/viewports.rst

     If you need to render 3D shadows in the viewport, make sure to set the viewport's *Shadow Atlas Size* property to a value higher than 0.
     Otherwise, shadows won't be rendered.
 For reference, the Project Settings define it to 4096 by default.

-Godot also provides a way of customizing how everything is drawn inside :ref:`Viewports <class_Viewport>` using “Debug Draw”.
+Godot also provides a way of customizing how everything is drawn inside :ref:`Viewports <class_Viewport>` using "Debug Draw".
 Debug Draw allows you to specify one of four options for how the :ref:`Viewport <class_Viewport>` will display things drawn inside it.
 Debug Draw is disabled by default.